-On July 8, 2015, the Company issued a convertible subordinated note to Retailco Acquisition Co, LLC ("RAC"), which is wholly owned by our Founder, for \$2.1 million .
-The convertible subordinated note was scheduled to mature on July 8, 2020, and carried interest at an annual rate of 5%, payable semiannually.
-The convertible subordinated note was convertible into shares of the Company's Class B common stock (and a related unit of Spark HoldCo) at a conversion price of \$8.285, at any time following the eighteen month anniversary of issuance.
-Shares of Class A common stock resulting from the conversion of the shares of Class B common stock issued as a result of the conversion right under the convertible subordinated note are entitled to registration rights identical to the registration rights currently held by Retailco on shares of Class A common stock it receives upon conversion of its existing shares of Class B common stock.
-On October 5, 2016, RAC issued to the Company an irrevocable commitment to convert the convertible subordinated note into 269,462 shares of Class B common stock.
+On July 8, 2015, the Company issued a convertible subordinated note to Retailco Acquisition Co, LLC ("RAC"), which is wholly owned by our Founder, for \$2.1 million in connection with our acquisition of CenStar.
 RAC assigned the convertible subordinated note to Retailco on January 4, 2017, and on January 8, 2017, the convertible subordinated note was converted into 269,462 shares of Class B common stock.

-On July 31, 2015, the Company issued a convertible subordinated note to RAC for \$5.0 million.
+On July 31, 2015, the Company issued a convertible subordinated note to RAC for \$5.0 million in connection with our acquisition of Oasis.
 The convertible subordinated note was scheduled to mature on July 31, 2020, and carried interest at a rate of 5% per annum, payable semi-annually.
-The convertible subordinated note was convertible into shares of Class B common stock (and a related unit of Spark HoldCo) at a conversion rate of \$7.00 per share, at any time following the eighteen month anniversary of issuance.
-Shares of Class A common stock resulting from the conversion of the shares of Class B common stock issued as a result of the conversion right under the convertible subordinated note are entitled to registration rights identical to the registration rights currently held by Retailco on shares of Class A common stock it receives upon conversion of its existing shares of Class B common stock.
-On October 5, 2016, RAC issued to the Company an irrevocable commitment to convert the convertible subordinated note into 766,180 shares of Class B common stock.
-RAC assigned the convertible subordinated note to Retailco on January 4, 2017, and on January 31, 2017, the convertible subordinated note was converted into 766,180 shares of Class B common stock.
+RAC assigned the convertible subordinated note to

+Retailco on January 4, 2017, and on January 31, 2017, the convertible subordinated note was converted into 766,180 shares of Class B common stock.